raquo/Airstream/README.md

 }
 ```

-Importantly, this `recover` method does not affect `signal1`, like any other operator it's just creating a new observable (`signal2`), except this one has a defined error handling strategy, so it won't just pass through any errors that come through it.
+Importantly, this `recover` method does not affect `signal0`, or even `signal1`.
+Like any other operator it's just creating a new observable (`signal2`), except this one has a defined error handling strategy, so it will process any errors that come through it.

-When `signal1` emits an error, `signal2` will feed it to the partial function we provided to it.
-That function should normally emit either `Some(value)` to make `signal2` emit some `value` or `None`, to just skip this update altogether, as if it never happened.
-Yes, this latter case means that `signal2`'s current state would remain at whatever it was before this error came in, meanwhile `signal1`'s current state would be updated to an error.
+When `signal0` emits an error, `signal2` will feed it to the partial function we provided to it.
+That function should normally emit either `Some(value)` to make `signal2` emit some `value`, or `None` to just skip this event altogether, as if it never happened.
+Yes, this latter case means that `signal2`'s current state would remain at whatever it was before this error came in, meanwhile `signal0`'s current state would be updated to the error (same for `signal1`).

 Any errors that this partial function is not defined for will pass through without being handled.
-If the partial function throws an error, it will be emitted wrapped in `ErrorHandlingError`.
+If the partial function throws an error, it will be passed down wrapped in `ErrorHandlingError`.

-Observables have a couple shorthand operators:
+In addition to `recover`, Observables have a couple shorthand operators:

 **`recoverIgnoreErrors`** just skips all errors, emitting only good values.
 This is an FRP equivalent of an empty catch block.

+Note that you can't ignore an error in a `MemoryObservable`'s initial value, as it _needs_ a `Try[A]` value to be its state whenever it's started.
+Therefore, if the initial value is an error, and `recover` returns `None` while handling it (that's what `recoverIgnoreErrors` does), the initial value is set to the original error.

 **`recoverToTry`** transforms an `Observable[A]` into an `Observable[Try[A]]` that never emits an error (it emits `Failure(err)` as a value instead).